nicholaswmin/automap/README.md

 even a tiny list with 5 items will become prohibitively expensive at even the most basic nesting depth.

-So while nested lists are supported, they are not recommended in the slightest.
+So while nested lists are supported, they are *not* recommended.

 This particular issue can be solved in better time complexity with some rudimentary assumptions and some slight tradeoffs,